VocalPy as a case study of domain-driven design

 Compare for example with Gaël Varoquaux’s recommendations in this SciPy 2017 talk:

-The main thing I am doing that would be considered a no-no is: not restricting myself to using the core types of the scientific Python stack, e.g., the NumPy array and the pandas DataFrame.
+The main thing I am doing that would be considered a no-no, according to those principles, is: not restricting myself to using the core types of the scientific Python stack, e.g., the NumPy array and the pandas DataFrame.
 Instead, I have a core set of types in terms of the domain, bioacoustics and acoustic communication in animals: Sounds, Spectrograms, (acoustic) Features, etc. These types are basically data containers, where the underlying array or dataframe is just one attribute away, often literally named data, i.e., Sound.data.
-My argument is that this is a small price to pay,
+My argument is that this is a small price to pay, if it makes the code more immediately readable to other researchers in my domains of interest.

 There are other recommendations that Gaël makes in his talk that I should probably take to heart.
 I can think of some classes in VocalPy that probably should just be functions.
 Please don’t think I’m claiming that domain-driven design is some magic method you can follow to produce correct research code.
 I definitely do not claim to be any smarter or more experienced of a developer than Gaël Varoquaux.
 This is just me trying to wrap my head around designing software for different domains, and how to reconcile that with different programming paradigms.
+(Yes, this is foreshadowing for another blog post.)